alekzanderx1/VolatilityPrediction-MLSys/README.md

 * Launch Flask app using `FLASK_APP=app.py flask run --host=0.0.0.0 --port=8080`
 * Press Ctrl B and press D on your keyboard to leave the tmux session running in the background.
 * To stop the session or make changes you can login to Tmux session again using  `tmux attach -t FlaskApp`

+While the app is running, it should be available at Public IP of your EC2 instance at port 8080.